All Next-to-Next-to-Extremal One-Loop Correlators of AdS Supergluons and Supergravitons

 In this paper, we work out closed formulas for next-next-to-extremal (N$^2$E) one-loop correlators of AdS supergluons and supergravitons.
 Complexity of correlators relates to the gap between the largest dimension and the sum of dimensions of the rest operators.
 When they are equal, the correlator is called extremal.
 Extremal and next-to-extremal cases are protected \cite{DHoker:1999jke,Eden:2000gg}, while N$^2$E correlator is the first non-trivial case.
-This class consists of $\langle \mathcal{O}_p \mathcal{O}_q\mathcal{O}_r\mathcal{O}_{p+q+r-4}\rangle$ and their permutations, with the subscripts referring to the KK level.
+This class is formed by $\langle \mathcal{O}_p \mathcal{O}_q\mathcal{O}_r\mathcal{O}_{p+q+r-4}\rangle$ and their permutations, with the subscripts referring to the KK level \footnote{Our definition of extremality follows the original one in \cite{DHoker:1999jke,Eden:2000gg}.
+For four-point functions there exists a different definition of extremality which counts the possible R-structures (see e.g., \cite{Bissi:2022mrs}).
+While the latter is more frequently used in recent literature, we adopt the former one, which processes better analytic behavior in KK configuration space within a single class (see also \cite{Huang:2024dxr}). }.

 We compute these N$^2$E correlators by utilizing a differential representation that was recently extended to loop levels \cite{Huang:2024dck}, where a correlator is written as differential operators acting on certain seed functions.
 This can be conveniently translated into Mellin space as rational functions times seed Mellin amplitudes, providing a simple connection between functions in position and Mellin space.
 Hence our closed-form formulas are available in both spaces \emph{simultaneously}, which greatly extends the previous results.
 In addition, the existence of this representation puts strong constraints on the structure of correlators.
 By imposing the knowledge of leading logarithmic behavior from hidden conformal symmetries only, the differential representation directly fixes the whole class of N$^2$E supergluon correlators, and leaves one single unknown coefficient in N$^2$E supergraviton correlators.
 This coefficient is fixed by comparing with the known result of $\langle \mathcal{O}_3 \mathcal{O}_3\mathcal{O}_3\mathcal{O}_5\rangle$ in \cite{Aprile:2019rep}.
-The explicit closed-form results for supergluons are contained in \eqref{eq:FST}\eqref{eq:Hextremality}, and those for supergravitons in \eqref{eq:gravitonMellinclosed}\eqref{eq:gravitonpositionclosed}.
+The explicit closed-form results for supergluons are contained in \eqref{eq:FST}\eqref{eq:Hextremality}, and those for supergravitons in supplemental materials.

 {\bf Holographic models.} The supergravitons live in the type IIB supergravity on $\mathrm{AdS}_5\times\mathrm{S}^5$.
 On the boundary they correspond to half-BPS operators $\mathcal{O}_{p\geq 2}(x;y)$, with protected dimension $\Delta=p$.
 These operators transform as $[0,p,0]$ of the $\mathrm{SU}(4)\simeq\mathrm{SO}(6)$ R-symmetry group, characterized by an $\mathrm{SO}(6)$ null vector $y$.